 The tortilla press, also known as a tortilla maker, is a simple metal tool that has a base, top, and handle.
 It crushes balls of corn or flour dough, to create corn or flour tortillas.
 Best of all, it can be operated from the comfort of your own kitchen, so it is perfect for making homemade tortillas.

-But how do you use them, and what else can you use them for?
+But, when it comes to the tortilla press, how to use them effectively is often not known.
+So, how do you use them, and what else can you use them for?
 We will try to answer those questions, and more, in this article.

 Before you begin making your tortillas in a press, you need to protect it from any sticking.
 This can be done using parchment paper, or wax paper.
-When buying our tortilla press, we give 100 sheets of parchment paper.
+When buying our cast iron tortilla press, we give 100 sheets of parchment paper.